todatech/csda-lab/lab2/lab2_submission.md

 ## Deployment

+We deployed application at http://dash.todatech.ca:8050/

+In Dash app we deployed Positive and negative sentiments  and also the type of message we put  app will identify if this positive or negative sentiment.

 ## Link to Dash App
-The application is deployed at http://dash.todatech.ca:8050/ The code of the application is located on Github.
+The application is deployed at http://dash.todatech.ca:8050/.
+The code of the application is located on Github.